mbrandonw/presentations/2017-10-31-server-side-swift-from-scratch/server-side-switch-from-scratch.md

 enum ResponseEnded {}
 ```

-^ The state we are going to encode is the stage of building up a response.
+^ these are the states that we are going to use for that phantom type. they represent points in the lifecycle of trying to turn a request into a response. in the first step you are only allowed to write the status code, in the next step you are only allowed to write headers, then in the next step you are only allowed to append data to the body, and finally you end the response and you cant do anything with it except send it back to the browser.

 ---

-# [fit] Middleware states
+# Middleware states
-# Status open
+## Status open

 ```swift
 func writeStatus<A>(_ status: Int)